Home/Blog, Locations/The Floatin’ Mic … at Kings Cross

-Since pre-Elizabethan times, musicians and performers have come to London to sing for their supper.
+People have sung for their supper on London streets since Pre-Elizabethan times.
 And for just as long, authorities have struggled to regulate them.
-Public Space Protection Ordinances create restrictions which police can arbitrarily enforce.
-The logistics are challenging.
-All your equipment has to be transported, weather is unpredictable and the audience can’t sit down.
+Public Space Protection Ordinances restrict amplification.
+Police ask you to move along.
+Equipment has to be transported, weather is unpredictable and the audience can’t sit down.
 It’s a perfect training ground for learning to deal with rejection.
 No wonder so many headline artists began as buskers.
 Busking is the grassiest of grassroots music traditions.

 Your Content Goes Here